Spit ups are common among newborn. Read on to learn why your baby spits up clear liquid and what you can do.

-Baby cereal mixed with breastmilk or formula, has been used to treat reflux in babies.
-Thickening feeds may help food to stay down in stomach but it is not a good idea for several reasons.
+Baby cereal mixed with breastmilk or formula has been used to treat reflux in babies.
+Thickening feeds may help food to stay down in the stomach but it is not a good idea for several reasons.

 Thickened formula or breast milk may reduce spitting up, but silent reflux is still present in babies.
-It may cause increased coughing after feedings and decreased gastric emptying time as baby’s digestive system is not ready for solids.
+It may cause increased coughing after feeding and decreased gastric emptying time as the baby’s digestive system is not ready for solids.

 Your baby may take in less milk overall-decrease in nutrient intake– if you are thickening feeds.
-Early introduction of solid before 3 months increases baby’s risk for allergies, respiratory infections, type 1 diabetes.
+Early introduction of solids before 3 months increases the baby’s risk for allergies, respiratory infections, type 1 diabetes.

-Early introduction of solids also affects breastfeeding relationship and is associated with early weaning.
+The early introduction of solids also affects the breastfeeding relationship and is associated with early weaning.

-Symptoms of GER or GERD usually shows up between weeks 2 and 4.
-They peak around 2-4 months of age and begin to subside around 6-7 months when baby begins to sit upright.
+Babies usually start spitting up clear liquid between weeks 2 and 4.
+They peak around 2-4 months of age and begin to subside around 6-7 months when the baby begins to sit upright.
 And usually resolves by 12 months of age.

-It may be exhausting to deal with reflux in babies but remember that they do outgrow it at some point.
+It may be exhausting to deal with baby spitting up clear liquid but remember that they do outgrow it at some point.
 As always, watch your baby, take a note of what bothers your baby and what works best to ease the reflux in babies.

-Did your baby have reflux?
-How did you diagnose it?
+Did your baby spit-up clear liquid?
 What remedy worked for you?
+Leave your comment below.